-A number of studies have extended timeline changepoint detection to a spatial-temporal scenario, while still assuming that changepoints take place in the temporal domain.
-For example, \cite{gromenk2017detection} develops Cram\'er–von Mises-type of tests to detect single changepoints under a functional data analysis framework. \cite{moore2025adaptive} employs a scan statistic to sequentially detect distributional changes occurring over time in spatially clustered regions. \cite{zhao2024composite} proposes a composite likelihood–MDL approach to simultaneously estimate multiple changepoints, thereby partitioning the data into piecewise stationary spatio-temporal processes.
-In the spatial setting, \cite{chan2022inference} studies the discrepancy-based statistic over small blocks to identify the boundary of regions with structural change, while \cite{kirch2023scan} develops a method based on contrasts of local-window means to localise spatial anomaly regions in image data.
-However, these approaches focus solely on identifying the locations of a regional change and do not address the problem of determining the number of such changes. \cite{madrid2011lattice} applies dyadic classification and regression trees (DCART) to partition the spatial lattice into multiple piecewise constant mean regions under constraints on partition complexity.
-In a related work, \cite{yu2022optimal} generalises this framework from regular lattices to graph data.
+A number of studies have extended changepoint detection to spatial-temporal scenario, but still assume that changes take place in the temporal domain \citep{gromenk2017detection,moore2025adaptive, zhao2024composite}.
+In more explicitly spatial settings, \cite{chan2022inference} studies the discrepancy-based statistic over small blocks to identify the boundary of regions with structural change, while \cite{kirch2023scan} develops a method based on contrasts of local-window means to localize spatial anomaly regions in image data.
+However, these approaches focus solely on identifying the locations of a regional change and do not address the problem of determining the number of such changes. \cite{fan2018approximate} uses $\ell_0$ edge-penalized least squares to recover piecewise constant regions on graphs, where the penalty is imposed on boundary complexity. \cite{madrid2011lattice} applies dyadic classification and regression trees (DCART) to partition the spatial lattice into multiple constant mean regions under constraints on partition complexity.
+In related work, \cite{yu2022optimal} generalizes this framework from regular lattices to graph data.